 Watch a video from FHWA on Local Road Safety Plans to learn about the process.

-Two focus group meetings were held in May to get input on some of the initial crash data summaries and to learn what issues are important to those concerned with transportation safety.
+In May 2018, two focus group meetings were held to get input on some of the initial crash data summaries and to learn what issues are important to those concerned with transportation safety.
 Focus group attendees included those from law enforcement, community traffic safety groups, bicycle and motorcycle advocates, county safety educators, transportation providers, among many others.